Installer Directory

 • The panels cannot be installed on a wall that faces a highway in a conservation area or World Heritage Site.

-• Panels must not be installed on a property located within the grounds of a listed building.
+• Panels must not be installed on a property located within the grounds of a listed building without listed building consent.

 • You must notify the Distribution Network Operator (DNO) of the installation.
-The notification depends on the Declared Net Capacity, which is the estimated output of the installation. if the system size exceeds 3.68kWp, an application to the DNO is usually required if the house has a single-phase supply (this limit is 3.68kWp per phase, so 11kWp on a 3-phase supply).
+The notification depends on the Declared Net Capacity, which is the estimated output of the installation.
+If the system size exceeds 3.68kW per phase (not kWp), prior approval from the DNO under G99 is usually required for single-phase supplies (this limit is 3.68kW per phase, so approximately 11kW on a 3-phase supply).
+Systems at or below this threshold are typically installed under G98 and notified after commissioning.
 Consent to connect to the grid is usually given for systems under 4kWp.

-• The installation must comply with the Microgeneration Certification Scheme (MCS) standards.
+• The installation must comply with the Microgeneration Certification Scheme (MCS) standards if you wish to access SEG payments or certain incentives.

 As you can see from this list there are important exceptions to the permitted development rule, such as if your property is listed or located in a conservation area.
 It is advisable to check with your local planning officer if your property falls into these categories.